Mid-week must-see movies to check out on Netflix Canada (TRAILERS) | Curated

 Army of the Dead

-After a zombie outbreak in Las Vegas, a group of mercenaries take the ultimate gamble by venturing into the quarantine zone for the greatest heist ever.
+After a zombie outbreak in Las Vegas, a group of mercenaries takes the ultimate gamble by venturing into the quarantine zone for the greatest heist ever.

 Ferry